Peyton-Cysewski/reading-notes-401/reading-14.md

 # Trees

 ## What is a Tree?
 Trees are branching data structure.
 They are often visualized top down from a single root node that has a left child and a right child.
 Both of these children nodes can have their own left and right children.
-This pattern can continue on indefintely until a massive tree-like structure is formed (albiet visualized upside down).
+This pattern can continue on indefinitely until a massive tree-like structure is formed (albeit visualized upside down).
 Traditionally trees only have right and left children.
 Since there are two it is referred to as a binary tree.

 ## Tree Terminology
 - Node - A node is the individual item/data that makes up the data structure